 This was the hardest thing of all, mixed episodes.
 It is so weird to be depressed, at your lowest, experiencing anhedonia yet feeling totally wired and energetic.
 If you have never experienced this, it is hard to explain to another just how it feels.
-I tell people this; “I feel really good about being depressed right now.”
+This is what I say; “I feel really good about being depressed right now.”

-I call it an identity crisis, because you begin to challenge your thoughts and ask yourself, “Who is this person who feels sad right now?”
+It is an identity crisis because you begin to challenge your thoughts and ask yourself, “Who is this person who feels sad right now?”
 Because everything in your life is golden.
 Yet, you are weeping hysterically as if your pet just died.
 It’s hard to recognize yourself.
 If you are an empath like me, it is very disturbing to know that your internal circuitry is malfunctioning and you can’t trust the reality of your own emotions.